magmarshh/LoopWidth/README.md

 ### Parameters
 - --loop: **REQUIRED** loop file(s) in bedpe format (see [bedtools documentation](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) for more information), with a header row.
 If multiple loop files are to be plotted on the same plot, enter loop file paths separated by commas.
 - --labels: **REQUIRED** labels for violin plot(s) corresponding to the order given in the `loop` parameter.
 If multiple, separate with commas.
-- output: **REQUIRED** file path to outputted violin plot in any matplot lib accepted format (see [matplotlib picture formats](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) for more info)
+- --output: **REQUIRED** file path to outputted violin plot in any matplot lib accepted format (see [matplotlib picture formats](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) for more info)
+- --figWidth: **OPTIONAL** figure width in integer format.
+Default is 7.
+- --figHeight: **OPTIONAL** figure height in integer format.
+Default is 7.

 ### Examples:
 ```{bash echo=FALSE}